tlambert03/PSFmodels/README.md

 sf (int):       oversampling factor to approximate pixel integration [default: 3] mode (int):     if 0, returns oversampled PSF [default: 1]
 ```

+## Comparison with other models

+While these models are definitely slower than the one implemented in [Li et al (2017)](https://doi.org/10.1364/JOSAA.34.001029) and [MicroscPSF](https://github.com/MicroscPSF), there are some interesting differences between the scalar and vectorial approximations, particularly with higher NA lenses, non-ideal sample refractive index, and increasing spherical aberration with depth from the coverslip.

+For an interactive comparison, see the [examples.ipynb](examples.ipynb) Jupyter notebook.